Epigenetic priming

 Epigenetic priming (also known as gene priming) is the modification to a cell's epigenome whereby specific chromatin domains within a cell are converted from a closed state to an open state, usually as the result of an external biological trigger or pathway, allowing for DNA access by transcription factors or other modification mechanisms.
-The action of epigenetic priming for a certain region of DNA dictates how other gene regulation mechanisms will be able to act on the DNA later in the cell’s life.
+The action of epigenetic priming for a certain region of DNA dictates how other gene regulation mechanisms will be able to act on the DNA later in the cell's life.
 Epigenetic priming has been chiefly investigated in neuroscience and cancer research, as it has been found to play a key role in memory formation within neurons and tumor-suppressor gene activation in cancer treatment respectively.

 Mechanism

-Epigenetic priming refers to a latent epigenetic state triggered by a stimuli, such as a drug or environmental changes.
+Epigenetic priming refers to a latent epigenetic state triggered by stimuli, such as a drug or environmental changes.
 The epigenetically primed state is characterized by chromatin loosening, which is the change of chromatin state from heterochromatin (tightly bound and inaccessible) to euchromatin (loosely bound and fully accessible), which leads to an increased transcription of certain genes as a result of the easier access and binding of transcription factors.
 The triggering signal is effectuated by various epigenetic mechanisms, the most prominent of which are histone acetylation and histone methylation.
 Most of the epigenetic agents involved in histone modifications, such as histone deacetylase (HDAC) variants, are non-targeted, meaning the loosening and tightening of the chromatin is unspecific within the cell.
 Therefore, epigenetic priming and resultant gene transcription occurs throughout the cell and affects a large variety of chromatin sites.

 Chromatin remodeling processes such as histone acetylation and methylation are reversible, and euchromatin sites resulting from epigenetic priming are eventually converted back to heterochromatin by reversal agents such as histone deacetylase.
 Thus, priming may be artificially controlled by inhibiting these reversal agents within the cell so that the chromatin remains open.
 Among these approaches, the most well studied is HDAC inhibition.